Songs of Varen

 The Fey Curse

-Bánbrycewyrhta heard of Nightpine’s magical wealth from her children and desired it.
+Bánbrycewyrhta heard of Nightpine’s magical wealth and desired it.
 She led the Bearfoots to Nightpine, where they slaughtered the Red Leaf Rangers and captured Prince Heliwr.
 Only one ranger survived, a half-orc named Domboc.
 The dwarves pillaged plentiful magical tomes and artifacts, including an arm wrought in silver by Heliwr himself, which Bánbrycewyrhta claimed.
 The dwarves then put Heliwr to death.
 As he knelt, bound, before his killer, the Elf-prince laid his death-curse on the dwarves.
 When Bánbrycewyrhta’s warhammer hit his skull, he vanished, along with the whole town of Nightpine.
 The treasure disappeared too, except for the silver arm.
-Bánbrycewyrhta and her children returned nigh empty-handed to Tradefist.
+The dwarfs returned nigh empty-handed to Tradefist.

-That evening, when Bánbrycewyrhta donned the silver arm for the first time, it bonded to her arm and seared the flesh, leaving her alive but in horrible pain.
-As she lay bedridden, a red fog drifted through the streets of Tradefist, filling every house.
-Three days after Prince Heliwr’s curse, the fog grew hotter and hotter, scalding dwarves and burning buildings, until the entire city was engulfed in flames.
+That evening, when Bánbrycewyrhta donned the silver arm for the first time, it bonded to her stump and seared the flesh of her arm, leaving her alive but in horrible pain.
+She lay bedridden for two days.
+A red smoke poured off her burnt skin, flowing around her sickbed, through the barracks, and through the streets of Tradefist.
+On the third morning after Prince Heliwr’s curse, the smoke grew hot, scalding dwarves and burning buildings, until fully half the city was engulfed in flames.
+Many dwarves were sorely injured, and the Bearfoots suffered most acutely of all.
+Bánbrycewyrhta herself was found dead in the ashes of the barracks, which remains a ruin to this day.

 Meduwyrhta went to Ebos, then Varen, where she boarded the Jalankuwo M’wene, the pirate vessel of the Dire Pirate Hobart.
 Wildeswín, losing her trail in Varen, joined the town’s guard.
 Mægenfolc lost track of his siblings in Ebos, falling in with bandits near Varen.